 Your job title and job description as a UX designer might not translate to an impressive resume for an Android/iOS Developer position.
 But your experience in software development and knowledge of different programming languages will.

 2. Resume Gaps

-It’s also good for discreetly presenting work histories with employment gaps due to layoffs.
-You can do this by listing employment dates without the months, as compared below:
+A skills-based resume is also good for discreetly presenting work histories with employment gaps due to layoffs.
+Do this by listing employment dates without the months.
+See the examples below:

 - Graphic Designer, XYZ Productions, May 2009 - October 2012.

 - Graphic Designer, ABC Web Design LLC, April 2013 - Present.

 - Graphic Designer, XYZ Productions, 2009 - 2012.

 - Graphic Designer, ABC Web Design LLC, 2013 - Present.